ChpcTraining/dsi_coding_school/scratch/Bonus Scratch Exercise.md

 # The cat and mouse game
 Use your computational thinking skills to develop your own game like the cat and mouse game described below:

-The cat is chasing the mouse and tries to capture it.
-It involves constant pursuit, near captures, and repeated escapes.
-The "cat" cannot secure a definitive victory over the "mouse", who, despite not being able to defeat the cat, can avoid capture.
+A cat chasing a mouse and trying to capture it.
+The game it involves constant pursuit, near captures, and repeated escapes.
+The cat cannot secure a definitive victory over the mouse, who, despite not being able to defeat the cat, can avoid capture.

 ## Step 1
 Use the Cat sprite and add code for the Cat sprite to continue moving until the mouse pointer is reached.